Camp Norse Co-Op

 An experienced homeschooling parent of three, Miss Kristin is known as a Carver based resource for homeschooling families in the area.
 Miss Kristin was a member of the 2022 February Bushcraft Camp team, where she assisted in working with children on nature-based programming at Camp Norse.
 Miss Kristin and her children are also members of the Carver Boy Scout Troop 48, who dedicated weekend volunteer hours to support the STEM Capstone Project green design and eco-friendly build of the Lincoln-log style lean-to Outdoor Classroom at Camp Norse.

-In addition to her role as a Teacher, Miss Kristin was a Teaching Assisting with the 2022-2023 Middle School STEM Shop Capstone Project program at Camp Norse, in addition to applying her incredible talents as a photographer for all the programs she is involved with.
+In addition to her role as a Teacher, Miss Kristin was a Teaching Assistant with the 2022-2023 Middle School STEM Shop Capstone Project program at Camp Norse, in addition to applying her incredible talents as a photographer for all the programs she is involved with.

 With experience as a Carver Boy Scout Volunteer for her two boys and a Carver Girl Scout leader for her daughter’s troop, Assisting with Boy Scouts of America programming, Civic and Stewardship learning, Project Based Learning, and STEM programming Kristin brings years of hands-on experience to the children at Camp Norse Co-Op.